cs573-19s/04-MultipleViews/README.md

 ===

 [gh-pages index file](https://jpetittowpi.github.io/04-MultipleViews/), which isn't particularly useful as the interactive app is hosted by shinyapps.io: [Omic Explorer](https://jtourtellottewpi.shinyapps.io/omic_explorer/)
+The files for the shiny app, including the data, can be found in this git in the "shiny" folder.

 This vis sequencing-based DamID and siRNA classification (discrete values) with quantitative (continuous) RNAseq data from experiments that examined the relationship between active chromatin and association with the nuclearpore complex (NPC) focused on Nups 93 and 153.